kashyap369/MeetingSphere-HackathonProject-/README.md

-# MeetingSphere-HackathonProject-
-MeetingSphere a web app to tranform normal meeting to well structured and documented meeting
+# 🧩 MeetingSphere – Hackathon Project

+**MeetingSphere** is a web application designed to transform ordinary meetings into **well-structured, documented, and actionable sessions**.

+---

+## 📘 Project Structure

 MyHackathonProject/
 │